 - safeguard and comply with specific data subject rights, eg the right to be informed, the right to access personal data, etc

 - in some cases, appoint a data protection officer

-The GDPR also requires you to implement technical and organisational measures to safeguard the personal data you hold.
+The UK GDPR also requires you to implement technical and organisational measures to safeguard the personal data you hold.
 These measures may include, for example:

 - secure workstations, servers and storage space